-You can set the emulator/analyzer interaction so that when the analyzer finds a specific state, emulator execution will break out of the user program into the monitor.
+You can set up the emulator/analyzer interaction so that when the analyzer finds a specific state, emulator execution will break to the background monitor.

 You can also define software breakpoints in your program.
-The emulator uses one of H8/570 undefined opcode (1B hex) as software breakpoint interrupt instruction.
+The emulator uses one of H8/510 undefined opcode (1B hex) as software breakpoint interrupt instruction.
 When you define a software breakpoint, the emulator places the breakpoint interrupt instruction (1B hex) at the specified address; after the breakpoint interrupt instruction causes emulator execution to break out of your program, the emulator replaces the original opcode.
-Refer to the "U sing Software Breakpoints" section of "Getting Started" chapter for more information.
+Refer to the "Using Software Breakpoints" section of "Getting Started" chapter for more information.